 And we loved it, seeing our promoted shipmates’ faces beam.
 Bright fresh crows gleaming off their collars.
 I recall the moment and a prayer comes to my heart, You’re sculpting us now, in this too, Lord.

-The Bible says in the book of the prophet Isaiah, “You are our Father; we are the clay.
-You are our potter; we are all the work of your hand (Isaiah 64:8).”
+The Bible says in the book of the prophet Isaiah, “You are our Father; we are the clay, and You our potter; and all we are the work of Your hand,” (Isaiah 64:8, New King James Version).
 That’s a promise to hold us on the toughest and brightest days.

 The crew closed out Advancement Day with Evening Prayer over the 1MC (intercom).
 It was 1855, the time that we collectively pause each day.
 We gave thanks for promotion, our loved ones, our warship and how God’s Hand is sculpting us.

 You do not need to face this challenge alone.
 Jesus has conquered this challenge so that you can move from your present situation to a life of overcoming.
 Invite him to lead you in your journey.
 He will forgive, comfort, and heal you.